Aims of Europol's Internships

-Internships last three or six months (40 hours a week), depending on the needs of each internship project.
+Internships last three to six months (40 hours a week), depending on the needs of each internship project.

 Interns work at Europol headquarters in The Hague, the Netherlands.

-Interns are awarded a monthly maintenance grant, currently EUR 782 and may be entitled to the costs of travelling to and from The Hague at the beginning and end of the internship.
+Interns are awarded a monthly maintenance grant, EUR 864 for 2022 (EUR 839 for 2021) and may be entitled to the costs of travelling to and from The Hague at the beginning and end of the internship.

 Applying for an internship

 Before applying for any internship, please carefully read the internship project announcement and the Decision of the Director on Internships.

 Applications can be submitted only for one of the Internship Project Announcements currently advertised on our website.